-What does the Ace of Swords Reversed mean in Conflict?
+What Does the Ace of Swords Reverse Mean in Conflict?

 A reversed Ace of Swords means that you have misunderstood the nature of a conflict and you are currently at a disadvantage.
 It denotes defeat, hidden truths, clouded thinking, and violent emotional outbursts.
 Gather yourself, don’t fall for the secondary, and learn to pick your fights with great care.

 This is a quarrel that has caused enough damage already; there is mental strain here, as well as anger, artifice, and erroneous arguments blown out of proportion.
 Your perception of the issue is cloudy at best.
 Reconciliation and “victory” are but distant possibilities.

 There is not much to do save, perhaps, to try and listen to the voice of reason and say no more.
 Withdraw, recognize your mistakes, and think twice!

 The Ace of Swords Tarot Card as Action

 The Ace of Swords signifies a “eureka” or “light-bulb” moment when a mental breakthrough is achieved and we come up with a new idea or discover the truth.

 As an action card, it calls on you to communicate and act on your ideas and seek ways to bring them forth to reality in the simplest, most direct way possible.